Delresto (Echoes)

-"Delresto (Echoes)" is a song by American rapper and singer Travis Scott with fellow singer Beyoncé.
+"Delresto (Echoes)" is a song by the American rapper and singer Travis Scott with the singer Beyoncé.
 (Note: Beyoncé is credited as a featured artist on the album version of "Delresto (Echoes)".)
 It was released through Beyoncé's Parkwood Entertainment, Scott's Cactus Jack, Columbia, and Epic Records as the second single from his fourth studio album Utopia, both being released on July 28, 2023.
 The song was produced by Scott with additional production by Beyoncé, Hit-Boy, Mike Dean, and Allen Ritter; all of whom wrote the song alongside James Blake and The-Dream.
 The song also features uncredited additional vocals from Justin Vernon of Bon Iver.

 "Delresto (Echoes)" received positive reviews from critics, who praised Beyoncé's vocal performance and the song's production.
 In the United States, "Delresto (Echoes)" debuted at number 25 on the Billboard Hot 100 alongside entering at 14 on the Hot R&B/Hip-Hop Songs chart.
 The song charted in fourteen other countries, including Canada and the United Kingdom.